Rights of a Surviving Spouse in Northern Virginia

 USING THE ELECTIVE SHARE

 Most surviving spouses omitted from their deceased spouse’s will or trust, or not satisfied with what was left to them, should consider filing for an elective share of the deceased spouse’s augmented estate.
 The amount to which the surviving spouse is entitled increases with the length of the marriage.
 After 15 years of marriage, a surviving spouse is entitled to half of the marital property portion of the augmented estate of the decedent.
 The augmented estate includes both probate and non-probate assets such assets held in a trust, life insurance proceeds and retirement benefits.
+Contact us to speak to an experienced estate attorney in areas like Fairfax and Annandale to ensure that your affairs are not left intestate.
+Our attorneys are skilled in handling every type of estate and trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.
+Whether you need to create an estate or make sure an estate is completed and closed, we are here for you.
+Our team of estate attorneys can also help with federal pension decisions in the midst of a divorce.

 Making an elective share claim can be complicated.
 Our Northern Virginia probate attorneys are experienced in making and litigating statutory claims on behalf of surviving spouses and in defending against such claims on behalf of executors, trustees, and beneficiaries.
 Jean Galloway Ball successfully litigated a leading case in Virginia on elective share claims, Dowling v.
 Rowan, 270 Va.
 510, 621 S.E.2d 397 (2005).